mucolon/gemini-interface/readme.md

 # gemini-interface

-A repo for python scripts that execute buy/sell orders for crypto on Gemini
+A repo to execute Gemini Exchange trades at lower fees than their Web App.

 ## How to make this repo work for you